16 Different Types of Pans Every Cook Should Know

 When I went off to college, I bought an inexpensive cookware set from one of those big-box stores.
 The pans were all incredibly lightweight, scratched easily and warped (especially when committed the cardinal sin and did this to my pans).
 It didn’t really matter because I was only using them to cook packaged ramen and Hamburger Helper.

 As I became a more experienced cook, I started to explore the wide world of pots and pans.
 Oh man, there were so many types of pans and choices when it came to cookware material!
 It was overwhelming at the time, but today I know that you can get away with cooking almost any meal with a small saucepot, a large stockpot, a Dutch oven, a small nonstick egg pan and a large skillet or frying pan.
 That said, you better believe that I’ve collected almost every pot and pan on this list over the years, just in case!
-(Yes, I totally take advantage of many of these creative solutions for storing pots and pans.)

 Whether you’re looking to upgrade your existing cookware set or are just in the market for one or two new pans, here’s the ultimate guide for every type of pan you’d need to complete any cooking task.

 Editor’s note: The prices listed in this guide were current as of the time this article was published.

 If you love making braised dishes but a heavy, cast-iron Dutch oven isn’t right for your kitchen, look for a brazier.
 These short, wide pots have a similar capacity to Dutch ovens, but they’re made from stainless steel.
 That makes them friendlier for induction and glass cooktops.

 Our favorite brazier: Update International 20-Quart Stainless Steel Brazier with Cover ($100)